rkhetani/Galaxy_IDC2017/lessons/Galaxy_RNA-Seq.md

 Even though it is not required to run analyses, logging in with your account lets you name and save histories, so you can come back to the analysis later from any computer.
 Please note that every Galaxy instance is different and this login information is only for this class; so if you use the public galaxy instance, we encourage you to create an account there as well.

 ## Experimental dataset
 The dataset we are using is part of a larger study described in [Westermann AJ et al, Nature 2016](http://www.nature.com.ezp-prod1.hul.harvard.edu/nature/journal/v529/n7587/full/nature16547.html).
-In this paper the authors set out to understand the role of small regulatory RNAs (sRNAs) experssed by *Salmonella typhimurium* during host infection.
+In this paper the authors set out to understand the role of small regulatory RNAs (sRNAs) expressed by *Salmonella typhimurium* during host infection.
 Using cutting-edge RNA sequencing-based methods, the authors "*charted the dynamic RNA expression landscape of both a bacterial pathogen and its eukaryotic host during the course of infection.*"

 From this study we are using the data from the 24h time point host RNA-Seq data, for the RNA-Seq tutorial.
 In our example analysis, our goal is to understand the gene expression differences in host expression between the infected (GFP+) and bystander (GFP−) HeLa-S3 cells after wild-type infection.
-In addition to these 2 sample categories, We will also include the mock infected bystander cells (GFP-) as a base control.
+In addition to these 2 sample categories, we will also include the mock-infected bystander cells (GFP-) as a base control.
 We will be processing only 50,000 reads from each sample to enable the tools to finish processing the data in class.

 ## Analysis workflow